CyrilVarikov/RS-markup/README.md

 # RS-markup
-Task from RollingScopes of making markup from PSD
+Task from RollingScopes of making markup from PSD about author: Varikov Kirill Sergeevich, I study in BSUIR in the second year the specialty POIT; Contact info: cyril.varikov@gmail.com A few words about me: I'm a communicable guy with a good sense of humor and at the same time very responsible :)